-- Take Advice and Choose the Right Material for Your Roof: Although asphalt roofing shingles are among the most economical options, their lifespan is one of the shortest.
-Concrete or metal shingles last longer but are also more expensive.
-Consider each option carefully and decide material would best suit your home.
+- Take Advice and Choose the Right Material for Your Roof: Although asphalt shingle roof is among the most economical options, their lifespan is one of the shortest.
+Concrete or metal roofs shingle last longer but are also more expensive.
+Consider each option carefully and decide which material would best suit your home.

-- Choose Between Peeling Off or Layering On: To comply with building code, you are not allowed to have more than two shingle layers on your roof.
-If this is your first roof replacement you can choose whether to peel off your existing roof or layer a new roof on top.
-We generally recommend a peel off in almost all circumstances.
+- Choose Between Peeling Off or Layering On: To comply with the building code, you are not allowed to have more than two shingle layers on your roof.
+If this is your first roof replacement you can choose whether to peel off your existing shingles or layer a new roof on top.
+We generally recommend a peel-off in almost all circumstances.

 - Tell Your Roofer Your Concerns: Before a thorough roof inspection, tell your contractor what your concerns are.
 Review these carefully and make decisions based on the recommendations from a contractor you trust.

 The Cost of Replacing a Roof

 Replacing a roof is an investment in your property that will keep your home protected for years to come.
 The average roof replacement cost is around $8,000 while the lifespan of a newly replaced roof is 30 to 100 years.